Jabo language

-The Jabo language is a Kru language spoken by the Jabo people of Liberia.
+The Jabo language (/grj/) is a Kru language spoken by the Jabo people of Liberia.
 They have also been known in the past as the Gweabo.

 Classification

 Jabo is part of the Grebo language continuum, encoded by Ethnologue more specifically as a dialect of the Southern Grebo language.
 However, Jabo satisfies the ISO 639-3 criteria for an individual language: